Worried About Catching The New Coronavirus? In The U.S., Flu Is A Bigger Threat

 "It [would be] better to be infected with only coronavirus, rather than the coronavirus and a bacterium at the same time," Lipsitch says.

 The science of why that's true is complicated, Lipsitch says, but in general, when we get a virus, "the immune system is distracted."
 It focuses on fighting the virus, and that makes it harder to fend off a bacterial infection.
-"It's hard [for the immune system] to do both at once," Lipstich explains.
+"It's hard [for the immune system] to do both at once."